FuelLabs/data-systems/README.md

 This example connects to the Fuel Network and listens for new blocks.
 You can customize the data types or apply filters based on your specific requirements.

-For advanced usage, including custom filters and delivery policies, refer to the [`fuel-streams` documentation](https://docs.rs/fuel-streams).
+For advanced usage, including custom filters and deliver policies, refer to the [`fuel-streams` documentation](https://docs.rs/fuel-streams).

 ## 💪 Contributing